-At the R.Y.A.N Education Academy, we are committed to offering an inclusive curriculum to ensure the best possible development for all of our pupils whatever their needs and ability.
-The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access for all.
-All young people with SEN are valued, respected and appreciated members of the school.
+At the R.Y.A.N Education Academy, we are committed to offering an inclusive, adaptive, and responsive curriculum to ensure the deliver quality first teaching and to enhance the growth development for all our pupils whatever their needs and ability.
+The school seeks to raise the achievement, identify learning gaps, and remove barriers to learning and increase physical and curricular access for all.
+All young people with SEN are valued, respected and appreciated members of the school community.